 |Gunnedah Shire - Retail Trade||2016||2011||Change|

-Analysis of the qualifications of the Retail Trade in the Gunnedah Shire in 2016 compared to the Health Care and Social Assistance workforce within Gunnedah Shire shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.
+Analysis of the qualifications of the in the Gunnedah Shire in 2016 compared to Health Care and Social Assistance shows that there was a lower proportion holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion with no formal qualifications.

-Overall, 13.9% of the Retail Trade held educational qualifications, and 61.6% had no qualifications, compared with 51.8% and 22.3% respectively for the Health Care and Social Assistance workforce within Gunnedah Shire.
+Overall, 34.6% of the workers (Retail Trade) who held educational qualifications, and 61.6% had no qualifications, compared with 73.3% and 22.3% respectively for Health Care and Social Assistance.

-The major differences between the qualifications held by the Retail Trade workforce in the Gunnedah Shire and the Health Care and Social Assistance workforce were:
+The major differences between the qualifications held by the workforce (Retail Trade) of the Gunnedah Shire and Health Care and Social Assistance were:

-- A larger percentage of local workers with No qualifications (61.6% compared to 22.3%)
+- A larger percentage of local workers (Retail Trade) with No qualification (61.6% compared to 22.3%)

-- A smaller percentage of local workers with Bachelor or Higher degrees (3.1% compared to 25.3%)
+- A smaller percentage of local workers (Retail Trade) with Bachelor or Higher degree (3.1% compared to 25.3%)

-- A smaller percentage of local workers with Advanced Diploma or Diplomas (6.1% compared to 21.7%)
+- A smaller percentage of local workers (Retail Trade) with Advanced Diploma or Diploma (6.1% compared to 21.7%)

-- A smaller percentage of local workers with Certificate Level, nfds (1.8% compared to 4.0%)
+- A smaller percentage of local workers (Retail Trade) with Certificate Level, nfd (1.8% compared to 4.0%)

 The largest changes in the qualifications held by the Retail Trade workforce in the Gunnedah Shire between 2011 and 2016 were:

-- Certificate III & IV Levels (+8 local workers)
+- Certificate III & IV Level (+8 local workers)

-- Advanced Diploma or Diplomas (+7 local workers)
+- Advanced Diploma or Diploma (+7 local workers)

-- Certificate I and II Levels (-7 local workers)
+- Certificate I and II Level (-7 local workers)